nashcom/domino-startscript/docs/install_domino.md

 chown -R notes:notes /local
 ```

-## Donwload the Domino web kit from Flexnet
+## Download the Domino web kit from Flexnet

 Domino as a commercial software package is currently only available via the HCL Flexnet software portal.
 An account and an active subscription is required to download current Domino software.